wp-plugins/svg-support/readme.txt

 == Changelog ==

+= 2.2.2 =

+* Changed another anonymous function in svg-support/functions/thumbnail-display.php that was causing errors for some.

 = 2.2.1 =

 * Changed anonymous function in svg-support/functions/thumbnail-display.php line 15 to prevent fatal error in older PHP versions.